Customer Journey Personalization: 3 Easy Steps

 2. Get a 360-degree view by centralizing your data in a cloud data warehouse

-The 360-degree customer view is the “One Ring” for marketers — if you can get a hold of it, it’s magical, allowing you to accomplish nearly anything.
+The 360-degree customer view is the “One Ring” for marketers — if you can get a hold of it, it’s magical, allowing you to accomplish not only personalizing the customer journey but improving company-wide productivity.
 But before you can get close to achieving a 360, you have to aggregate your data in a centralized location so you can work with it.
 This task is impossible without a data warehouse.

 Cloud data warehouses (CDWs) like Snowflake and Amazon Redshift solve this challenge easily.
 In the CDW, you can collect and unify all data sources and types.
 It becomes the “single source of truth” for finding the most up-to-date information from any platform, software, or device.
 CDWs are easy to query, and they process data quickly, ensuring that you can work efficiently and get the insights you need when you need them.